 A sea of maroon filled the streets as monks gathered, wrapped in their maroon robes, meditating in a space opposite the Bodhi tree.
 After a relaxed visit, we came outside by 11 am.

 The day started with uncertainties.
 I woke up as the day began (12.30 am) and remained awake to track our train.
 It was getting late and later with time.
-I was getting anxious while I asked others to have a sleep.
+I was getting anxious while I asked others to have asleep.

 According to the officials, the train got diverted from Mughalsarai.
 With no option to get confirmed seats at other trains, I came back dejected to the hotel again.
-Consulting a friend, local to Gaya, finally I booked bus tickets from Gaya to Kolkata for Rs 460 per head and filed a TDR.
+Consulting a friend, local to Gaya, finally, I booked bus tickets from Gaya to Kolkata for Rs 460 per head and filed a TDR.

-Booking the confirmed seats, the tensed atmosphere was vanished but we were desperately waiting to be at home then.
+Booking the confirmed seats, the tensed atmosphere has vanished but we were desperately waiting to be at home then.
 With no more places-to-visit, we hit the malls and markets by late evening.
 Having our dinner packed, we finally checked out from our hotel and reached the bus stop.
 The bus started in time and paced to reach destination timely.

 We returned home exhausted and so, had no plans for pandal-hopping in Kolkata.